Inte24/Data-Analysis-Project/README.md

 **Why 1,000 iterations?**

 - By the law of large numbers, the mean coefficient estimate converges to the true population value as the number of iterations increases
-- The standard error of the bootstrap mean scales as σ/√n — with 1000 iterations, the uncertainty in the mean coefficient is ~3% of the standard deviation across iterations (1/√1000 ≈ 0.032)
+- The standard error of the bootstrap mean scales as σ/√n, with 1000 iterations, the uncertainty in the mean coefficient is ~3% of the standard deviation across iterations (1/√1000 ≈ 0.032)
 - Beyond 1000, there are diminishing returns: going from 1000 to 10,000 iterations would only improve precision by a factor of √10 ≈ 3.2×, at 10× the computational cost
-- 1000 iterations also gives reliable percentile-based confidence intervals — the 2.5th percentile is estimated from ~25 data points, which is sufficient for stable CI bounds
+- 1000 iterations also gives reliable percentile-based confidence intervals, the 2.5th percentile is estimated from ~25 data points, which is sufficient for stable CI bounds

 ### Bootstrap Workflow